 Poet Stephen Vincent Benet wrote, “The ant finds kingdoms in a foot of ground.”
 Historians—even we amateurs—are a lot like ants.
-In fact, all of us can find history in a foot of ground under our very feet—in the lots our houses are built on.
+In fact, all of us can find kingdoms of history in a foot of ground under our very feet—in the lots that our houses are built on.

-And sometimes we can learn that history in a title abstract.
+And sometimes we can learn that history from a title abstract.
 A title abstract shows the history of ownership of a parcel of land.
 I have been studying the abstract of a parcel of land that the Tarrant County tax assessor calls “Lot No. 8, Block No. 9, Englewood Heights.”

 The abstract of our lot at 3230 Burton Street in Poly is seventy-two yellowed, brittle pages containing plats, affidavits, deeds, liens, court cases, and other dense legal documents pertaining to the chain of ownership of the property.

 The abstract is also peopled with several figures from Fort Worth history.

 The abstract’s chronology of the Burton Street lot begins on May 16, 1840—during the Republic of Texas (Mirabeau B. Lamar was president).
 In the mid-1800s Texas was mostly wilderness and plenty of it.
 A man could acquire a chunk of that wilderness in several ways.
 He could buy land; he could be given a grant to settle on land, as in Peters Colony or Robertson Colony; he could take land as payment for performing a service, such as surveying land; or he could be given land for his military service.
 For example, Tarrant County pioneer Middleton Tate Johnson (1810-1866) used all four methods to acquire land.